lmc2179/lmc2179.github.io/drafts/shapley.md

 ### Population-level feature importance vs unit-level feature explanations

+Feature importance vs explanations of a single prediction

 Interpreting model-level parameters like regression coefficients gives us a population-level explanation.
 Population explanation = "What columns are important in $f(X) = \mathbb{E}[y \mid X]$?"
 "What columns of $X$ are associated with changes in $f(X)$?"
 What in general is correlated with house price?

 In order to ask why any _particular_ house is so expensive is ...